Dual structures on Coxeter and Artin groups of rank three: Discrete Morse theory for the rank-three case

 For the second part of the claim, since $\weight$ is constant on fiber components, it is enough to check that $\weight$ is constant along cross-fiber edges of $\M$.
 Such edges are of the form $[t]\to [r_1\vert r_2]$ where $t=r_1r_2$ is a special translation.
 By definition of $\weight$, we have $\weight([t])=d(\Fix(wt^{-1}),\ell)=\weight([r_1\vert r_2])$. \end{proof}

 \begin{lemma} The matching $\M$ is acyclic. \end{lemma}

 \begin{proof} By the Patchwork theorem (\Cref{thm:patchwork}), it is enough to show that there is no alternating cycle on which $\weight$ is constant.
-Suppose by contradiction that such an alternating cycle $\gamma$ exists.
+Suppose for the sake of contradiction that such an alternating cycle $\gamma$ exists.

-\textbf{Case 1:} $\gamma$ has no cross-fiber edges.
+\emph{Case 1:} suppose that $\gamma$ has no cross-fiber edges.
 Then $\gamma$ is also an alternating cycle with respect to the smaller matching $\M' \subseteq \M$ where all cross-fiber edges are removed.
 Note that every edge of $\M'$ matches elements in the same fiber component.
 By the Patchwork theorem applied to the map $\eta$ of \Cref{defeta}, $\gamma$ needs to be entirely contained in a single fiber component.
 However, the restriction of $\M'$ to every fiber component is obviously acyclic.

-\textbf{Case 2:} $\gamma$ has at least one cross-fiber edge $[t] \to [r_1|r_2]$, where $t$ is a special translation and $r_1r_2$ is its increasing factorization.
+\emph{Case 2:} suppose that $\gamma$ has at least one cross-fiber edge $[t] \to [r_1|r_2]$, where $t$ is a special translation and $r_1r_2$ is its increasing factorization.
 After that edge, $\gamma$ has to continue either with $[r_1|r_2] \to [r_1]$ or $[r_1|r_2] \to [r_2]$.
-In both cases, the value of $\weight$ strictly decreases by \Cref{lemma:five-lines} and this is a contradiction. \end{proof}
+In both cases, the value of $\weight$ strictly decreases by \Cref{lemma:five-lines}, which is a contradiction. \end{proof}

 \begin{lemma} The matching $\M$ is proper. \end{lemma}

 \begin{proof} Without using cross-fiber edges, from any simplex it is possible to reach only a finite number of simplices.
 Indeed, this is true while staying in the same fiber component, and any path starting from a $d$-simplex can only change the fiber component $d-1$ times.